machinaut/fury-protos/README.md

 I solved this by building and uploading my own, also on Gemfury: https://gemfury.com/machinaut

-I'll upload the code for building these soon.
-(Though my packages are public, I'm not making promises to maintain them!)
+Code for these packages is here [fury-debs](https://github.com/machinaut/fury-debs)